spmjs/spmjs.io/documentation/package.json.md

-spm.engines | specify the loader envirement of executing the package, it would be used for local demo debugging. spm.tests | specify all test files, support glob patterns: `tests/*-spec.js` spm.buildArgs | specify the cli arguments for `spm build`
+spm.engines | specify the loader envirement of executing the package, it would be used for local demo debugging. spm.tests | specify all test files, support glob patterns: `tests/*-spec.js` spm.buildArgs | specify the cli arguments for `spm build` spm.ignore | a array of ignore files in package, same function as `.spmignore`

 ### A basic example